Jan van den Berg (footballer): Biography

 Jan van den Berg was born in Haarlem in 1879, to a father who owned stables, hotels and a café “Neuf”, which later became a hotel with the name “Centraal”, it was also the residence of the family.
 The van den Berg family also owned hotel “de Leeuwerik” in the Kruisstraat, which was the clubhouse of HFC Haarlem until the 1960s.
 Jan began his career at his hometown club HFC Haarlem, making his debut on 24 November 1895, aged just 16, against AFC Quick 1890, netting Haarlem's only goal of the game.
 Since then, he scored a total of 130 goals for the club.
 He was a pure striker, sometimes referred to as "a real football animal" due to his always-present hunger for more goals.

 In 1900 van den Berg participated in the first edition of the Coupe Van der Straeten Ponthoz, which is regarded by many as the first-ever European club trophy, playing for RAP as a guest player.
 The tournament was held in Brussels and on 15 April, in the first round, van den Berg scored a goal in a 2–1 win over the champions of Belgium, Racing Club de Bruxelles.
 On the following day, in the semi-finals, van den Berg nets twice against the champions of Switzerland, Grasshopper Club, including the winning goal in a 3–2 victory.
 Finally, in the final on 17 April, RAP faced fellow Dutch club HVV, who had succeeded RAP as the new champions of the Netherlands by winning the championship in 1899–1900.
 HVV were the favorites to win as they had trashed the hosts Léopold FC with a resounding 8–1 win in the first round and then comfortably got past the semi-finals with a 3–0 win.
 Furthermore, HVV had great national figures of that time such as Willem Hesselink, Miel Mundt, and Johan Sol.
 HVV scored early in the first half but the Amsterdammers fought back and van den Berg found an equalizer with just 10 minutes to go.
 It seemed he had just forced extra-time, however, just 5 minutes later, they found the winner thanks to Julius Hisgen, so he contributed decisively to help RAP lift the first trophy of the competition.

 In 1902 he helped the club win the KNVB Cup, beating HBS Craeyenhout 2–1 in the final.
 He lost his starting position in 1904 due to a chronic knee injury, so he was dropped from the first team, but remained loyal to the club.
-Seven years later, in the 1911–12 season, he was the regular goalkeeper of the first team for a while after the original keeper, Jules Ut of Denmark, left for Singapore.
+Seven years later, in the 1911–12 season, he was the regular goalkeeper of the first team for a while after the original keeper, Jules Utermark, left for Singapore.
 In that same season, Haarlem won its second KNVB Cup title, this time beating Vitesse 2–0 in the final.